 - Enter: Activate the current link

-- Insert + F7: Bring up the "Links List" to quickly find, move to, and/or activate a specific link.
-Move between controls in this (or any) dialog box by using Tab and Shift + Tab.
-Use Space Bar or Enter to click the OK button.
+- Insert + F7 (JAWS or NVDA): Bring up the "Links List" to quickly find, move to, and/or activate a specific link.

-JAWS has powerful, if somewhat complicated, tools for reading tables that contain data.
-When JAWS encounters a table that it believes may contain data, it will announce "table with x columns and y rows".
-After hearing that announcement, Down Arrow to enter the table and then use the following commands:
+JAWS and NVDA have powerful, if somewhat complicated, tools for reading tables of data.
+When they encounter a table, they will say "table with x columns and y rows".
+After hearing that announcement, press Down Arrow to enter the table and then use the following commands:

 - Alt + Ctrl + NumPad 5 (JAWS) or Insert + NumPad 5 (NVDA) will read the current cell with associated row and column headers.
 Try this periodically to confirm that the table headers have been coded correctly.

-- Alt + Ctrl + Up/Down/Left/Right Arrows : Move around the table a cell at a time, moving in the selected direction.
-JAWS will read the associated header of the new column or row (if it has been coded correctly).
+- Alt + Ctrl + Up/Down/Left/Right Arrows : Move around the table in any direction.
+The screen reader will read the associated header of the new column or row (if it has been coded correctly).